-In 1995 my mother called to tell me that her best friend and one of my personal female heroines, Lovey Meeker, was diagnosed with cancer.
+As undergraduate in college, my mother called, to tell me, that her best friend, and one of my personal female heroines, Lovey Meeker, was diagnosed with cancer.
 In fact she had thousands of small tumors in her brain.
 But tumors never start in the brain - they had metastasized from her breast.
 The next day I visited the gynecologist and as I laid down on the table, the doctor directed me to “look for bumps in a spiral-like fashion,” while she simultaneously checked my breasts for lumps that could be tumors.
 Lovey died the following year.

-After Lovey’s death I have began addressing the complicated and tragic effects of breast cancer in my work.
+After Lovey’s death, I began addressing the complicated and tragic effects of breast cancer in my work.
 Cancer is an epidemic.
-In one year alone, cancer will kill nearly twice as many Americans as were killed in all of World War I and one woman in every eight will be diagnosed with breast cancer in her life time.
+In one year alone, cancer will kill nearly twice as many Americans as were killed in all of World War I and one woman in every eight will be diagnosed with breast cancer, in her life time.